 Meet Tamala Austin, MBA

-Tamala Austin, MBA, is a seasoned program strategist and community development leader with more than 15 years of experience designing and managing publicly funded initiatives that expand access to opportunity for small businesses, contractors, and underserved communities.
-Her work sits at the intersection of economic development, public-sector procurement, and capacity building—helping businesses move from readiness to results.
+Tamala Austin, MBA, is a nationally recognized program strategist, economic development leader, and small business ecosystem architect with more than 15 years of experience designing and managing publicly funded initiatives that expand access to opportunity for entrepreneurs, contractors, and historically underserved communities.
+Her work operates at the intersection of economic mobility, public-sector procurement, workforce development, and entrepreneurial capacity building—helping businesses move from readiness to measurable, scalable results.

-Tamala currently leads business equity and outreach initiatives within a large public healthcare system, where she oversees contractor and supplier capacity-building programs that have contributed to more than $683 million in subcontracting awards.
-In this role, she develops and delivers certification readiness workshops, financial literacy and access-to-capital training, and procurement navigation programming, while building strategic partnerships with municipal, transportation, education, and state agencies.
+Tamala currently leads business equity and outreach initiatives within one of the nation’s largest public healthcare systems, where she develops contractor and supplier capacity-building programs supporting large-scale capital infrastructure and procurement opportunities.
+Through strategic outreach, training, and ecosystem collaboration, her work has contributed to more than $683 million in subcontracting awards, expanding participation among minority-, women-, and small business enterprises.
+In this role, she designs and delivers certification readiness programming, access-to-capital training, procurement navigation workshops, and multi-agency partnership initiatives involving municipal, transportation, education, and state institutions.

-Previously, Tamala served as Director of the Wells Fargo–funded Open for Business program at Houston Community College, where she built and launched a comprehensive contractor and business readiness initiative from the ground up.
-She managed a $918,856 program budget, led curriculum development, coordinated cross-sector partnerships, and ensured compliance, reporting, and measurable outcomes.
-Under her leadership, hundreds of entrepreneurs and small businesses received technical assistance, training, and access to institutional networks.
+Her leadership also includes directing the Wells Fargo–funded Open for Business entrepreneurship and contractor readiness program at Houston Community College.
+In this role, Tamala built and launched a comprehensive business development initiative from concept to implementation, managing a $918,856 program budget while leading curriculum development, cross-sector partnership strategy, compliance oversight, and performance reporting.
+Under her leadership, hundreds of entrepreneurs and small business owners received structured technical assistance, institutional access, and operational development support.

-Throughout her career, Tamala has collaborated closely with organizations such as the Houston Minority Business Development Agency (MBDA), chambers of commerce, financial institutions, and community-based partners to deliver impactful programming focused on business growth, branding, and long-term sustainability.
-She is known for her ability to translate complex institutional requirements into practical strategies that empower businesses to compete effectively.
+Throughout her career, Tamala has collaborated with organizations including the Houston Minority Business Development Agency (MBDA), financial institutions, chambers of commerce, educational institutions, and government agencies to design programming that strengthens business sustainability, branding strategy, workforce pipeline development, and procurement competitiveness.
+She is widely recognized for her ability to translate complex institutional requirements into accessible, results-driven strategies that position small businesses to compete and thrive.

 — Tamala Austin